westrangeloops/q2D-Materials/Examples/Creator.md

 # q2D-Materials Creator Tutorial

-Complete guide to creating perovskite structures from simple bulk to complex mixed 2D structures.
+Complete guide to creating perovskite structures using the layer-based system with XY expansion.

 ## Table of Contents